Fellowships Schedule, 2022-2023 (includes fellowship nomination and application deadlines)

 UCF Doctoral Fellowship Nominations

-To nominate a student for a doctoral fellowship (Trustees or Presidential), the Graduate Program Director should submit a Doctoral Fellowship Nomination Form to the College of Graduate Studies at email@example.com.
+To nominate a student for a doctoral fellowship (Trustees or Presidential), the Graduate Program Director should submit one Doctoral Fellowship Nomination Form to the College of Graduate Studies at firstname.lastname@example.org.

 Nominators should review the fellowship details of each award prior to submitting nominations.
-Since this is a university-wide fellowship competition, please nominate the most exceptional students as early as possible; the final deadline is February 8.
+Since this is a university-wide fellowship competition, please nominate the most exceptional students as early as possible; the final deadline is February 15 at noon.

 MFA Provost’s Graduate Fellowship Nominations